harshkunz/Health-Chat-Assistant/README.md

-# Health-Chat-Assistant
+## Health-Chat-Assistant
-AI-powered medical chatbot for context-aware health guidance
+AI chatbot using LangChain and Pinecone for health guidance